Markets Served by CMS Laser

-Direct Part Marking offers several advantages over competing technologies.
-These advantages are in the areas ranging from quality to cost-of-ownership, including:
+Direct part marking on plastics offers several advantages over competing technologies.
+These advantages are in the areas ranging from quality to cost-of-ownership.

 Advantages – Laser Marking of Plastics:

-Permanence – With laser marking, the material itself becomes the mark.
+- Permanence – With plastic laser marking, the material itself becomes the mark.
 This results in the highest possible level of durability, especially when compared to ink marking or labels.

-Consumables – With lasers, there are none of the typical consumables associated with other marking technologies (such as ink, paper, etc.).
-Laser marking also requires no secondary processes such as ink curing.
+- Consumables – With lasers, there are none of the typical consumables associated with other marking technologies (such as ink, paper, etc.).
+Laser marking plastics also requires no secondary processes such as ink curing.

 Methods – Laser Marking of Plastics: